wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 **Power BI navigation** - Navigation has quite a bit of impact on use adoption.

+Navigation can be as simple as organizing the reports in an APP to drilling to pages or other reports, or using bookmarks to tell a story with data.

 [Apps support customized navigation](https://powerbi.microsoft.com/en-us/blog/designing-custom-navigation-for-power-bi-apps-is-now-available/)

 [Button navigation - Actions](https://radacad.com/page-navigation-buttons-in-power-bi)